5 Miles to Empty

-"5 Miles to Empty" is a single by American R&B vocal group Brownstone from their second album, Still Climbing (1997).
-Released on May 5, 1997, the song reached number 39 on the US Billboard Hot 100 and number six on the Billboard Hot R&B Singles chart.
+"5 Miles to Empty" is a song by American R&B vocal group Brownstone from their second album, Still Climbing (1997).
+Released as a single on May 5, 1997, the song reached number 39 on the US Billboard Hot 100 and number six on the Billboard Hot R&B Singles chart.
 It also charted at number 12 on the UK Singles Chart and number five in New Zealand.

+Critical reception

+Bob Jones of Muzik Magazine gave the single an 8/10 and highlighted their vocal performance as well as the song's production.